Alpha backgrounds in the AMoRE-Pilot experiment: Radioactive contamination of CMO crystal scintillators

+After applying the energy calibration as discussed, the energy resolutions of known $\alpha$ peaks were obtained by a fit with an exponentially modified Gaussian function~\cite{alenkov2019}.

 Figure~\ref{fig:alpha_S35} shows the energy spectrum of the $\alpha$-events in C2.
 There are $\alpha$ peaks from the decay of $^{235}$U in the crystals with the activities similar to the $^{238}$U or the $^{232}$Th chains.
-The natural abundance of $^{235}$U, 0.7\%, predicts about 4.6\% of $^{235}$U activity compared with $^{238}$U. Therefore, this high activity of $^{235}$U in these crystals is exceptional.
+The natural abundance of $^{235}$U, 0.7\%, predicts about 4.6\% of $^{235}$U activity compared to $^{238}$U. Therefore, this high activity of $^{235}$U in these crystals is exceptional.
 It is not clearly understood how the contamination occurred.\footnote{The anomalous activity of the $^{235}$U chain may be explained by effect of the enrichment processes of molybdenum and calcium or by the proximity of the stable isotopes enrichment plant to a $^{235}$U enrichment facility}

 The internal background activities are initially estimated by counting the number of events within a $\pm$40~keV energy window for each corresponding Q$_{\alpha}$.
-However, individual alpha peaks from the decays of $^{235}$U, $^{238}$U, and $^{232}$Th partially overlap each other in the spectrum and $\alpha$-peak counting rates obtained in this way are overestimated.
-A more quantitative analysis that includes surface contamination is described in Sect.~\ref{sec:5}.
+However, individual alpha peaks from the decays of $^{235}$U, $^{238}$U, and $^{232}$Th partially overlap each other in the spectrum and the contamination of the crystals by $^{235}$U is rather high.
+In most of the alpha active, nuclides of the $^{235}$U chain alpha decays go with a significant probability to the excited levels of the daughters with emission of gamma quanta (and conversion electrons).
+In addition, there are contaminations at the surfaces of the crystals and Vikuiti films.
+Therefore, $\alpha$-peak counting rates obtained in this way are overestimated and we tried to get the bulk contamination level for each crystal by studying alpha-alpha time-correlated events~\cite{Azzolini2021}.

 For the decay sub-chains where one or more isotopes have lifetimes on the scale of minutes, such as $^{218}$Po~($T_{1/2}=3.10$~min) and $^{220}$Rn~($T_{1/2}=55.6$~sec), sequences of $\alpha$-decays can be identified.
-The activity levels of these sub-chains, such as U3* and T2*, can be more precisely determined by analyses of these $\alpha$-$\alpha$ coincidence events.
-Decay events of nuclides that have lifetimes shorter than 100 milliseconds overlap with the preceding events and cannot be reconstructed with this method.
+A coincident event can be reconstructed by finding an $\alpha$ event followed by a delayed coincidence $\alpha$ event in the 5~$T_{1/2}$ time window with the energy constraint for each Q$_{\alpha} \pm$~40~keV.
+The activity levels of these sub-chains, such as U3* and T2*, can be more precisely determined by analyses of these coincidence events.
+If the second alpha occurs less than 100~ms from the first alpha, it would be excluded since the energy of the second alphas would not be accurately estimated.
+The rejection probabilities of the second alphas are estimated as 0.04\% and 0.1\% for Q$_\alpha$ = 6.115 and 6.405 MeV respectively, which are negligible.
+The energy window will include all the bulk contamination and a part of deep surface contamination, which will be discussed in the background modeling section.